 After my first visit in 1991, I had raved about Dahab to anyone who would listen — which mainly meant my wife!
 I had loved diving on the reef, with its abundance and variety of colourful fish and coral.
 The sandy beaches were clean and lined with laid-back cafes and restaurants.
 And the locals were friendly and keen to practise their English and discuss life, politics and religion without pressing for the perennial Baksheesh.

-The following pages contain the travel journal entries from my three visits to Dahab:
+On the following pages are the travel journal entries from my three visits to Dahab:

 LOVE WRITING NONFICTION?